openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 ```

 ## Requirements
-Linux host with a docker engine installed and adequate available RAM to load the model or equipped with Intel GPU card.
-This demo was tested on a host with Intel(R) Xeon(R) Gold 6430 and Flex170 GPU card.
+A Linux host with Docker engine installed and sufficient available RAM to load the model and optionally equipped with an Intel GPU card.
+This demo was tested on a host with Intel® Xeon® Gold 6430 and an Intel® Data Center GPU Flex 170.
-Smaller models like compressed `tiny-llama-1b-chat` should work with 4GB of available RAM.
+Running the demo with smaller models like `tiny-llama-1b-chat` requires approximately 4GB of available RAM.

 ## Build image